shraddhagreddy/iiib_workshop/day1/day1_part2.md

 - try to recognise two most commonly consecutively existing chacracters
 - llm are priced based on the number of tokens

-- after byte pair encoding we do word embedding
+- after byte pair encoding we do word embedding/ token embedding
--
+- post that we do positional encoding / linear enoding/ sinusoidal encoding etc (depending on ur need)
+- left to right series of data
+- where always my previous info is always imp to build on the next set of info
+- attention - brings the importance of one specific token
+- lesser temperature - makes it more deterministic
+- more temperature - makes it more creative
+- top- k also has to be learnt